Clifton Bridge (Nottingham)

 The bridge is also open to segregated pedestrian and cycle traffic.

 In 1994 a survey revealed corrosion damage to up to 25% of the pre-stressing wires.
 The bridge was strengthened by post-stressing with additional external cables.

 In February 2020 during routine maintenance work, it was discovered that water damage had corroded steelwork under the bridge.
 This caused a temporary closure of the east bridge, which carries all eastbound traffic and one lane of westbound traffic, while the bridge was repaired.

-By the end of 2021, the bridge had fully reopened to all road traffic, due to the repairs being completed.
+By the end of 2021, repairs had been fully completed, allowing the bridge to be fully reopened to all road traffic.